 NOTE: To configure AuthAnvil Single Sign On for automatic logins to RD Web Access 2012 and 2012 R2 see this guide

 Purpose of this Guide

 To instruct users on the configuration steps necessary to integrate AuthAnvil Two Factor Authentication support into the RD Web Access Logon Page.

 This guide is intended for consultants and administrators with a need to add strong authentication to their Remote Desktop Services infrastructure.

-An interesting feature in Windows Server 2008 R2 is RD Web Access.
-Formally called TSWeb, this is Microsoft’s web portal solution that allows you to publish application over the web using RD RemoteApp.
+Formally called TSWeb, RD Web Access is Microsoft’s web portal solution that allows you to publish applications over the web using RD RemoteApp.
 Imagine when you have needed to open an Office document while at home, only to find you do not have the same version as you do at work.
 Or when you need to work on your Simply Accounting journal entries, but don’t have time to drive into the office.
 With RD Web, that isn’t a problem.

 Obviously, this can be a great risk to your business.
 Allowing applications to run remotely from the web is only as secure as the password.
 Someone who is able to share, steal or circumvent a password can gain complete access to the application, and more importantly the data, pretending to be you.

 One way to reduce this risk is to enforce a requirement for the user to prove their identity through strong two-factor authentication (2FA).
 And this is where AuthAnvil Two Factor Auth comes in.

 When a user browses to the RD Web Portal, they are confronted with their typical domain credentials along with a request for their next AuthAnvil passcode.
 In this way, you can gain the benefit of identity assurance while at the same time using the same business workflow as you have before for RD Web Access.
 Below is a picture showing this in action: